TabbyML/tabby/website/blog/2024-03-19-deploy-tabby-with-replicas-behind-reverse-proxy/index.md

 And there you have it!
 You've successfully set up Tabby with Caddy as a reverse proxy.
 Happy coding with your new AI assistant!

-As an additional note, since the release of v0.9.0, Tabby enterprise edition now includes the built-in ability to handle replicas and load balancing.
+As an additional note, since the release of v0.9.0, Tabby enterprise edition now includes the built-in ability to handle replicas and load balancing, with a integrate account management system.
 For more information, refer to the [official documentation (TBD: meng)](/docs/enterprise/orchestration) for details.